 A good quality audio interface with suitable low-latency drivers is required.
 On Windows, ASIO drivers are recommended.
 Suggested settings for buffer size at 44.1 or 48 kHz are 128, 256, or 512 samples (larger buffers provide higher latency, but less CPU load).
-Onboard audio devices are often suitable on modern computers and iPad.
+Onboard audio devices are often suitable on modern computers, iPad and iPhone.